varlevi/Version-4/README.md

-This is a dork for me to fool around with and see what I can do with the infonished new edition of my favorite writing software!
+This is a fork for me to fool around with and see what I can do with the unfinished new edition of my favorite writing software!

 varlevi